Soft-spoken consensus builder Kishida to become Japan's next PM after party vote | Politics

 - Japan

-Former foreign minister Fumio Kishida won a ruling Liberal Democratic Party (LDP) leadership race on Wednesday, a victory that virtually ensures he will succeed Yoshihide Suga as prime minister within days.
+Former foreign minister Fumio Kishida won a ruling Liberal Democratic Party (LDP) leadership race on Wednesday, a victory that virtually ensures he will become Japan's next prime minister within days.
 In an acceptance speech, Kishida vowed to lead a transformed party in a general election due within weeks and continue to fight the COVID-19 pandemic which has battered Japan's economy.

 However, Kishida enjoys only moderate public support and has a bland image and his victory could spell problems for the LDP in the election due by Nov.
 28. "The LDP leadership election is over.
 Let us all face the lower house and the upper house elections as one," Kishida said.